-Common Cause was among the first to identify the problem created by legislators sitting on the dozens of boards and commissions in Rhode Island.
-This dual office holding created numerous conflicts of interest and defied the basic model of government adopted by our federal government and the other 49 states.
-Putting separation of powers in our state constitution became our goal in the 1990s and we finally achieved it with an overwhelming margin at the polls in 2004.
+Common Cause Rhode Island was among the first to identify the problem created by legislators sitting on the dozens of boards and commissions in our state.
+This dual office-holding created numerous conflicts of interest and defied the basic model of government adopted by our federal government and the other 49 states.
+In the 1990s, it became our goal to put separation of powers in our state constitution.
+Common Cause Rhode Island’s members played a crucial role in the historic 2004 vote that amended the state constitution in four critical ways:

-Common Cause has gone to court to prevent the General Assembly from reestablishing its power over the Coastal Resource Management Council, and we we've won.
-Ten years later the work of separation of powers continues.
-Every legislative session numerous bills are introduced that would violate our new constitutional order.
-As we have written our work as a government watchdog continues.
+These four cases, when viewed together, demonstrate how Rhode Island continues to struggle to implement the 2004 Separation of Powers amendments.
+Even after voters’ overwhelming 2004 approval of the Separation of Powers (SOP) amendment to the Rhode Island Constitution and the unanimous 2008 Rhode Island Supreme Court advisory opinion, the fight for full implementation of SOP continues to this day.
+Common Cause has gone to court to prevent the General Assembly from reestablishing its power over the Coastal Resource Management Council, and we we’ve won.
+Ten years later, the work of separation of powers continues.
+Every legislative session, numerous bills are introduced that would violate our new constitutional order.
+Fortunately, Common Cause is committed to our role as a government watchdog in this area.